srkhanumanthu06/mindhaven-empathy-ai-buddy/README.md

 Hi, I'm @srkhanumanthu06
 I'm pursuing CSE with specialization in AI-ML at SRM University

-This is a team work done by me @srkhanumanthu06 and my friend @
+This is a team work done by me @srkhanumanthu06 and my friend @divyatej-papolu

 # Welcome to our project